rogershao012/Yolov3/README.md

 <ul>
     <li>Remember picture still have to stay with YOLO(txt) to train</li>
 </ul>

+<h5> * If you want to modify habcam dataset,there is something can us in tackleHabcam folder</h5>

 <br><b> 11.Start training by using the command line: ./darknet detector train data/obj.data yolo-obj.cfg darknet53.conv.74</b>
 <ul>
 <li>file yolo-obj_xxx.weights will be saved to the build\darknet\x64\backup\ for each 100 iterations</li>